wegiangb/ESoWC_Application/README.md

 # ESoWC_Application
-An Application to the EsoWC to improve ADS Toolbox
+An Application to the EsoWC to improve ADC Toolbox

 ##Aim